lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

         Sender                                    Receiver

-*: the decision to use Fragmentation or not is left to each Profile.
+*: the decision to not use SCHC Fragmentation is left to each Profile.
 ~~~~
-{: #Fig-Operations title='SCHC operations at the SENDER and the RECEIVER'}
+{: #Fig-Operations title='SCHC operations at the Sender and the Receiver'}

 ## SCHC Packet format